macintosh-HD/swift-with-builddeps/README.md

-# swift-with-builddeps
+# swift-with-buildpack
-Dockerfiles for a combination of swift and builddeps.
+Dockerfiles for a combination of swift and buildpack.
 I use it for circleci